icinganalysis/icinganalysis.github.io/content/bilanin_pi_terms.md

 - Department of Transportation Federal Aviation Administration "Aircraft Ice Protection," Advisory Circular 20-73, April 21, 1971.
 - Messinger, B. L.: Equilibrium Temperature of an Unheated Icing Surface as a Function of Airspeed.
 Preprint No. 342, Presented at I.A.S.
 Meeting, June 27-28, 1951.
 - Ruff, Gary A.: Analysis and Verification of the Icing Scaling Equations.
 AEDC-TR-85-30 Vol. II, March, 1986.
 - Hauger, H. H., and Englar, K. G.: Analysis of Model Testing in an Icing Wind Tunnel.
-Douglas Aircraft Company, Inc. Report No. SM14933, 1954.
+Rep. No. SM 14993, Douglas Aircraft Co., Inc., May 14, 1954.
-- Sibley, P. J. and Smith, R. E., Jr.: "Model Testing in an Icing Wind Tunnel."
-Lockheed Aircraft Corporation, Report No. LR10981, 1955.
+- Sibley, P. J., and Smith, R. E., Jr.: Model Testing in an Icing Wind Tunnel.
+Rep. No. LR 10981, Lockheed Aircraft Cor., Oct.
+14, 1955.
 - Dodson, E. O.: "Scale Model Analogy for Icing Tunnel Testing."
 Boeing Airplane Company, Transport Division, Document No. D66-7976, March 1962.
 - Jackson, E. T.: Development Study: The Use of Scale Models in an Icing Wind Tunnel to Determine Ice Catch on a Prototype Aircraft with Particular Reference to Concorde.
 British Aircraft Corporation (Operating) Ltd., Filton Division, SST/B75/RMMcK/242, July, 1967.
 - Armand, C. et. al.: "Techniques and Facilities Used at the Onera Modane Centre for Icing Tests."
 North Atlantic Treaty Organization Advisory Group for Aerospace Research and Development, AGARD-AF-127, November 1978.